mendix/MxPushNotifications/README.md

 Choose a name for your key and, optionally, restrict the IP addresses that can connect to the API.
 <img src="assets/images/gcm-step5.png"/>

-Then, press the "Create API key" button.
+Then, press the `Create API key` button.

 <img src="assets/images/gcm-step5b.png"/>